rewiringamerica/ra-api-rem-py/docs/BuildingProfilerApi.md

 Get home profile

 Geocode an address and match against ATTOM data to find building features for a given residence.
 This implementation takes in an address as a required query parameter and returns geographic characteristics and building features about the home if the input address is valid.
-Parameters ---------- address     The full address string for a location including street number and name, city, state, and zip code. request     The raw incoming request object.
-Returns ------- BuildingProfile     An object containing geographic information like county or state and building features like     square footage or vintage for the residence located at the given address.
-Raises ------ HTTPException     If external APIs throw errors, the address is unparsable or missing information, or the address is outside of     the contiguous US.

 ### Example